DeveloperDunne/Little-Rascal-Recipes/README.md

 ## Purpose of the project

 This is my project 4 for Code Institute as part of their Full stack development diploma.
-The project is a Full Stack website built using the Django framework.
+The project is a full-stack website built using the Django framework.

 Little Rascal Recipes is a blog where users can look for a delicious and nutritious meal or snack to prepare for their children aged 12 months and over.

 This website initially provides the user with a homepage enticing them to ‘Explore popular Recipes’.
 Once clicked the page drops down showcasing popular recipes for their child, this is where the user will be prompted to sign up.
-Once a user signs up and logs in they will have access to a share page where they can view shared and share thier own cookbooks for kids, and have the opportunity to access and partake in the comments section on each recipe.
+Once a user signs up and logs in they will have access to a share page where they can view shared and share their own cookbooks for kids, and have the opportunity to access and partake in the comments section on each recipe.

 ## Table of contents